google-marketing-solutions/low-volume-sku-activator/README.md

-# Zombies on Steroïds
+# Low volume SKUS activator

-Zombies on Steroids is a solution that aims to pull out the least viewed products on Google Shopping in order to drive them in a separate Google Ads campaign.
+Low volume SKUS activator is a solution that aims to pull out the least viewed products on Google Shopping in order to drive them in a separate Google Ads campaign.